 Expired Card While Outside the United States

 If you’re outside the United States and realize your card has expired, you may be able to return to the U.S. without any extra steps.
 Generally, you may board a U.S.-bound flight with an expired green card as long as you’ve been outside the United States for less than one year.
 Customs and Border Protection allows airlines to board travelers with expired green cards.
-However, we highly recommend that you contact your airline to confirm that the carrier’s policy does not prevent you from boarding.
+However, we highly recommend that you contact your airline to confirm the carrier’s policy does not prevent you from boarding.
 Upon return to the U.S., you can submit the green card renewal application.

 If your absence from the United States has exceeded one year, you have likely abandoned your permanent resident status.
-This is a serious problem.
+This is a more serious problem.
 Contact an immigration attorney to evaluate if a returning resident visa may be available for your situation.

 My Card Expired Years Ago

-At CitizenPath, we often hear from anxious customers who are worried that their card has been expired for a long time.
+At CitizenPath, we often hear from anxious customers who are worried that their card expired for a long time.
 The good news is that there is no penalty for an expired green card.
 There is no extra fee that you have to pay.
 Even if the card has already been expired for 10 years, the solution is to file a green card renewal application.

 In fact, you don’t lose permanent resident status when a card expires.
 Your status stays intact, but your proof of that status is expired.